BIOSAFETY TRAINING 2019

 All exam candidates are required to create an account, in order to generate their unique Candidate ID number, within the IFBA’s online Certifior candidate processing system at https://ifba.certifior.com.
 Once your Certifior account has been created, the IFBA Secretariat will be registering you for the exam session.
 For further information please contact the Training Course Secretariat at email@example.com.

-We are pleased to announce that this year, in addition to the training programme, we are collaborating with the International Federation of Biosafety Association, to host an IFBA examination session and offer our participants the opportunity to obtain the IFBA Professional Certification (PC) in Biorisk Management.
+We are pleased to announce that, for the second consecutive year, in addition to the training programme, we are collaborating with the International Federation of Biosafety Association, to host an IFBA examination session and offer our participants the opportunity to obtain the IFBA Professional Certification (PC) in Biorisk Management.

 The IFBA’s Professional Certification (PC) in Biorisk Management identifies individuals with demonstrated competencies in the fundamental principles & practices of biorisk management.
 A valid PC in Biorisk Management is a prerequisite certification required before candidates are eligible to apply for IFBA certification in additional technical disciplines.
 The PC in Biorisk Management is suited to a wide range of professionals working with and around biological materials in functions such as biorisk management & biosafety officers, laboratory scientists, technicians, researchers, facility operations & maintenance personnel, biocontainment design engineers & architects, educators, consultants and policy makers.
 Individuals holding this certification possess the knowledge and skills in sufficient degree to safely and securely manage biological risks in the laboratory and healthcare setting.